DelphiWorlds/Kastri/Demos/Notifications/README.md

 ## Supported Delphi versions

-Delphi 12.x, Delphi 11.x.
+Delphi 13.0, Delphi 12.x.
 May or may not work in earlier versions.

 ## Project Configuration

+The following instructions are for using the notification support *in your own project*.
+The required modifications are already applied in the demo

 ### Android and iOS